demisto/content/Packs/RiskSense/Playbooks/playbook-Ransomware_Exposure_-_RiskSense_README.md

-The ransomware exposure playbook quickly reveals an organization's exposure to the specific vulnerabilities that are being exploited to launch ransomware attacks.
+The ransomware exposure playbook reveals an organization's exposure to the specific vulnerabilities that are being exploited to launch ransomware attacks.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.